Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/Demo2.md

     of the EasyBuild recipe that we used.
 This directory basically contains all important files to reproduce the installation, except for the container it used itself.

--   The `user-software` subdirectory contains all the files that in the container can be found in `/user-software`.
-It is
+-   The `user-software` subdirectory contains all the files that can be found in the container also in `/user-software`.
+(It is simply bound to that directory in the container through an environmet variable that the module sets.)

 -   There is a `bin` subdirectory with some scripts.
 The `start-shell` script is only there for historical reasons and compatibility with some other containers, but the